Sunday, April 15, 2012

 Professional athletes, like any large group of people, can't always be trusted to do what's in their own best interest.
 Pride and money are both major factors in players' lapses in this sort of judgement.
 Athletes are supposed to "act like men" and players who miss extended time may receive smaller contract offers.
 That is why other responsible parties must sometimes step in and determine what is best.
 In recent years, as the full effects of concussions have become better understood, MLB and the NFL have both instituted stricter policies about when a player can return after suffering a head injury.
 If this decision were left to the players, most of them would return far too soon, potentially inflicting far greater long-term damage on themselves.

 Many feel that if a team does not retaliate, other teams will see them as soft, easily pushed around.
 Choo had good reason to be upset when Sanchez hit him last night, even though I'm sure it was unintentional, it was a Sanchez pitch that broke Choo's thumb last year, costing him over two months of the season.
 Gomez may have felt he had to hit someone, young pitchers often feel it is their duty to retaliate, for fear of losing the respect of their manager and teammates.
 They may have good reason for such fear.
 The macho culture of professional sports isn't going anywhere.
 Players cannot be expected to reject en masse the way the game has been taught to them.
-Baseball has a commissioner and league offices, charged in-part with determining the appropriate consequences for transgressions on the field.
-This is where the penalties should come from.
+Baseball has a commissioner and league offices; they should be handing out stiffer penalties to serve as a greater deterrent.

-Players who are seen as having intentionally hit an opponent should be punished, perhaps the standard five-game suspension for starting pitchers isn't enough.
+Players who are seen as having intentionally hit an opponent should be punished, the standard five-game suspension for starting pitchers isn't enough.
 Critics complain that it is impossible to know whether a hit-by-pitch was intentional or not, and to some extent, that is true.
 It would be a judgement call.
-Baseball already has any number of judgement calls though, and more to the point, the fact that our legal system sometimes wrongfully imprisons the innocent does not mean we give up entirely on arresting and charging suspected criminals.
+Baseball already has any number of judgement calls though, and manages to get by.

 Baseball is the best game on Earth.
 There are so many things about it to love.
 The beanball isn't one of them.